noxiousghost/clockify-tracker/README.md

 ## About

-This is a simple command-line interface (CLI) tool designed to help you track your time using Clockify.
-It allows you to start, stop, and check the status of your time entries directly from your terminal.
+This Clockify Tracker CLI is a powerful command-line interface tool designed to streamline your time tracking with Clockify.
+It offers a suite of features to automate and simplify the process of logging your work, ensuring accuracy and efficiency.

+### Key Features

+- **Automated Idle Monitoring:** Automatically stops and restarts timers based on your system's idle activity.
+- **Jira Integration:** Seamlessly link your time entries to Jira tickets, fetching and prepending ticket titles to descriptions.
+- **Google Calendar Integration:** Log your Google Calendar events directly as Clockify time entries, with intelligent project caching for recurring events.
+- **Local Project Filtering:** Curate a personalized list of projects for quick selection, reducing clutter.
+- **Session Management:** Start, stop, and check the status of your time entries directly from the terminal.
+- **Database Cleanup:** Easily manage and clean up old session logs from the local SQLite database.

 ## Installation